WanjohiWanjohi/fastapi_converter/README.md

 - Run the application using the `uvicorn main:app --reload` command
 - Navigate to http://127.0.0.1:8000/docs to use the OPENAPI documentation to interact with the endpoints
 - Note: The api uses authentication .
 To login use the username: `johndoe` and the password: `secret2`
+- To get historical conversion rates for multiple currencies, pass in a comma seperated list of currencies

 ### Technologies Used
 - Python (FastAPI)